dartess/dartess-eslint-plugin/docs/rules/imports-max-parent-depth.md

 ## Options

-This rule does not accept inline options, but requires a global ESLint setting:
+This rule does not accept inline options, but allows a global ESLint setting:

 ```json
 {